Resources

 • Property insurance

-2) Are you comfortable with the administrative tasks and responsibilities of landlord life?
+2. Are you comfortable with the administrative tasks and responsibilities of landlord life?

-• Execute a lease.
+• Execute a lease

-• Mandate that your tenant maintains renters insurance.
+• Mandate that your tenant maintains renters insurance

-• Collect rent, and follow up according to the law when rent is late.
+• Collect rent and follow up according to the law when rent is late

-• Keep records of income and expenses that pertain to your rental.
+• Keep records of income and expenses that pertain to your rental

 back to top

-4) Is the room adequately prepared for a paying tenant?
+4. Is the room adequately prepared for a paying tenant?

-5) Can you set house rules and hold to them?
+5. Can you set house rules and hold to them?

-House rules may include items such as:
+House rules may include the following items:

 • No smoking inside the home.